hhnnhh/berlin_datascience_lab/README.md

 * [categorical:] "VEHICLE_TYPE", "FUEL_TYPE", "GVW_TYPE",
 * [continuous:] "ODOMETER", "CAR_AGE"

-receives about the same ROC SCORE as a LogReg with * "ODOMETER", "CAR_AGE" only
+receives about the same ROC SCORE as a LogReg with "ODOMETER", "CAR_AGE" only

 Preliminary result: ROC = .71

-### Beating the baseline with feature selection
+### Feature selection

-To improve the [extended model](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb) by Hannah Bohle, I used feature selection.
+To improve the [extended model](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb)  feature selection was used (by Hannah Bohle).

+Baseline model features were:
+ODOMETER / MODEL AGE / VEHICLE TYPE / FUEL TYPE / GVW_TYPE (ROC score = .70)

-* substituting "vehicle type" by "model" --> + Roc .73
+* substituting "vehicle type" by "model" --> ROC: .73
-* plus "engine_size" --> + Roc .74
+* plus "engine_size" --> ROC: .74
-* "VEHICLE_TYPE", "FUEL_TYPE", "GVW_TYPE"

-Summary: A Logistic Regression with "ODOMETER", "CAR_AGE", "MODEL" "ENGINE-Size" receives the best ROC SCORE with .74
+*Summary:* A Logistic Regression with "ODOMETER", "CAR_AGE", "MODEL" "ENGINE-SIZE" receives the best ROC Score with .74

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.